Why your iPhone or Android phone will get more expensive in 2019

 This new wave of higher prices for top-tier devices is part of a larger trend that affects the prices of most phone brands, including Google, Huawei and OnePlus.
 But the problem doesn't end with a higher initial starting price.
 Level up your storage capacity and the prices only climb.

 For example, if you want an iPhone XS with 512GB storage capacity, you'll pay $1,349 -- that's 35 percent more.
-In the UK that high-spec phone is a whopping £1,349 or AU$2,199 in Australia.
+In the UK that high-spec phone is a whopping £1,349, or in Australia AU$2,199.
 And let's not even get started with the even more expensive iPhone XS Max.

 Premium models aren't the only products getting more expensive.
 Midtier devices are being nudged up, too.
 The iPhone XR costs 7 percent more than last year's entry-level iPhone 8, and 15 percent more than the iPhone 7.
 The OnePlus 6T, meanwhile, rose 3.8 percent over the OnePlus 6 phone released just six months ago, and a total of 37.6 percent over the last two years.